Skip to main content

 TensorType

-class max.graph.type.TensorType(dtype: DType, shape: Iterable[int | str | Dim | integer])
+class max.graph.type.TensorType(dtype: DType, shape: Iterable[int | str | Dim | integer], device: Device | None = None)

-A symbolic tensor type.
+A symbolic TensorType.

 This is not an eager tensor type!
 This contains no actual data, but instead represents the type of a value at some point in time during model execution.